-Want to be able to make natural deodorant like a pro?
-Grab a seat and get out your pen and paper, it’s time to open the first chapter on the chemistry basics of DIY Natural Deodorant, provided by the team at Make This University!
+Want to be able to make your own natural deodorant like a pro formulator?
+Grab a seat and get out your pen and paper, it’s time to open the first chapter on the basics of DIY Natural Deodorant, provided by the team at Make This University!

-Our Cosmetic Chemist, Jen (aka our Secret Ingredient!) has enlightened us with her scientific expertise and helped us to crack the code on safe, effective homemade deodorant.
-With her deep-founded knowledge in cosmetic chemistry, we worked with Jen to bring you a handy DIY Guide below – down to the molecular level – that includes all the information you need to start cookin’ up effective DIY deodorant in your kitchen (spoiler alert: it doesn’t involve ingredients you’ll find in your fridge!)
+Our Cosmetic Chemist, Jen (a.k.a our Secret Ingredient) has enlightened us with her scientific expertise and helped us to crack the code on safe, effective homemade deodorant.
+With her deep-founded knowledge in cosmetic chemistry, we worked with Jen to bring you a handy DIY Deodorant Guide below that includes all the information you need to start measuring up effective DIY deodorant in your kitchen (spoiler alert: it doesn’t involve ingredients you’ll find in your fridge!).

 Before we board the spaceship that will get you making out-of-this-world homemade natural deodorant, we need to go over some cabin rules.
-Firstly, we need to brush up on what natural deodorants are designed to do, so you can get a better grip on how our cosmetic chemist formulated our DIY Deodorant Kits.
-So, get ready for liftoff, here we go!
+Firstly, we need to understand what natural deodorants are designed to do, so you can get a better grip on how a cosmetic chemist formulates an "all-natural" deodorant.

 - Absorb moisture

 - Fight Bacteria